 This album cover is probably one of the most iconic pieces of musical artwork ever created.
 Every kid who has heard of this album has tried to recreate this effect the first time they got their hands on a prism in science class.

-For years growing up in Thornhill I would drive past the "Becker's" convenience store on Aileen Road and there was this big green electrical box with the Dark Side of the Moon album cover spray painted in white on the side.
-The box has long since been replaced and is now obscured by a collection of overgrown tree but thanks to the fine folks at Google Maps and Microsoft Paint I've been able to recreate the image forever burned into my memory (that graffiti stayed on the side of that electrical box for years):
+For years growing up in Thornhill, I would drive past the "Becker's" convenience store on Aileen Road and there was this big green electrical box with the Dark Side of the Moon album cover spray painted in white on the side.
+The box has long since been replaced and is now obscured by a collection of overgrown trees but thanks to the fine folks at Google Maps and Microsoft Paint I've been able to recreate the image forever burned into my memory (that graffiti stayed on the side of that electrical box for years):